-This self-study course is based off of the course syllabus I created for a workshop on world building I first held at Suny College in Brockport, NY.
+This self-study course is based on the course syllabus I created for a workshop on world building I first held at Suny College in Brockport, NY.
 Over the years, I've used this information in a variety of workshops to help writers identify weaknesses in their settings and assist RPG designers with their setting development.

 This course is designed to address the unique issues that confront RPG designers and speculative fiction writers.
 This process is just that, a process.
-It is not an outline or step-by-step set of directions to create a universe.
+It is not an outline nor a step-by-step set of directions to create a universe.
 There already exist dozens of resources to take you through the actual mechanics of world creation.
 Instead, consider it a way of thinking.
 This course offers a simple, easy-to-follow methodology to employ as you begin your journey into the realm of world building

 Content from this course originally appeared in our World-Building 101 digital supplement, which is available for sale on Amazon.com and other online retailers.
-This course includes a coupon code that will allow students to download the ebook for free at Smashwords.com in the digital format of their choice.
-Download information is included in the Tasks area.

 As you go through the lessons, you will be directed to specific tasks.
 Note that there are no right or wrong answers in the task questions.
-The purpose of these tasks are to help you develop your setting.
+The purpose of these tasks is to help you develop your setting.

 If you have specific questions or want personalized advice on your setting, you can go to the Discussions tab and start a new topic.
 By using the Discussion tab, other students who may have similar questions can benefit from the answers.
 If you have specific questions that you would prefer to discuss privately, you can use the Tasks associated with a specific lesson to post your questions.
 I can then contact you directly to discuss your question.